History of the Puddle Duck Racer

 When creating a new sailboat class, there are a lot of possibilities for the types of hull shapes that can be used.
-After a lot of thought, a box boat type hull was clearly the best solution.
-For more info, see designing the PDRacer.
+After a lot of thought to how the boat would be used, a box boat type hull was clearly the best solution.
+For more info, see design considerations of the PDRacer.
 In July 2002, I built the flats rat and spent a year a testing it out.
 For the rat, instead of using the mouseboat rocker, I used design concepts presented in the Moth class to create my own hybrid rocker shape.
-Later this same rocker shape would be used for the PDRacer.
-In July of 2003, I released the rocker for the Puddle Duck and the first set of rules, of which there were only 4:
+Later this same type rocker would be used for the PDRacer.
+In July of 2003, I released the rocker for the Puddle Duck and the first set of rules, there were only 4:

 1 - All boats must use the above section for the sides

 2 - All boats must be atleast 48" wide across the bottom